 Unknowing Violation of HIPAA

-Because of the incomplete risk assessment, the PHI of 1,391 individuals was potentially disclosed without official authorisation.
-This was the result of a simple employee error; a laptop containing the data was stolen from a car parked outside the employee´s home.
-OCR Director Roger Severino described this incident as a case of the CE unknowingly violating HIPAA by disregarding security and not safeguarding the information properly.
+Because of the incomplete risk assessment, the PHI of 1,391 individuals was potentially disclosed as the result of an employee error.
+A laptop containing the data was stolen from a car parked outside the employee´s home.
+Office for Civil Rights Director Roger Severino described this incident as a case of the Covered Entity unknowingly violating HIPAA by disregarding security and not safeguarding the information properly.

 HIPAA Compliance Audits and Penalties for HIPAA Violations

-If an audit is completed and a CE or BA is found not to have complied with HIPAA regulations, the OCR has the authority to issue penalties for HIPAA noncompliance.
-This can occur even if there has been no breach of PHI or no complaint.
+If the Office for Civil Rights conducts a HIPAA compliance audit, and a Covered Entity or Business Associate is found not to be in compliance with HIPAA, the Office for Civil Rights has the authority to issue penalties for HIPAA violations even if there has been no breach of PHI or no complaint.

-The first phase of HIPAA compliance audits was conducted in 2011/2012 and revealed many covered entities were struggling with compliance.
-OCR provided technical assistance to help those entities correct areas of noncompliance and no penalties for HIPAA violations were issued.
+The first phase of HIPAA compliance audits was conducted in 2011/2012 and revealed many Covered Entities were struggling with compliance.
+The Office for Civil Rights provided technical assistance to help correct areas of noncompliance and no penalties for HIPAA violations were issued at the time.
 They were given several years to improve their performance before another audit was scheduled.

-The failure to complete Business Associate Agreements (BAAs) with third-party service providers can also results in penalties for HIPAA noncompliance.
-Several covered entities have been fined for failing to revise BAAs written before September 2014, when all existing contracts were invalidated by the Final Omnibus Rule.
+The failure to complete Business Associate Agreements (BAAs) with third-party service providers can also result in penalties for HIPAA noncompliance.
+Several Covered Entities have been fined for failing to revise BAAs written before September 2014, when all existing contracts were invalidated by the Final Omnibus Rule.
 In September 2016, the Care New England Health System was fined $400,000 for HIPAA noncompliance that included the failure to revise a BAA originally signed in March 2005.